Let’s see how our graph visualization toolkits help cyber security analysts explore thousands of attack records in a

 We’ve looked at the attackers and the attack vectors.
 The third entity type in this data is the victim.
 By sizing victim nodes by degree (number of connections to other nodes in the network) we can get an idea of the most frequently breached organizations:

 With our toolkit technology, you can visualize and explore thousands of attack records in a single chart.
-By configuring the data model to show different aspects of the Veris schema we can find new trends – a process made faster and more interactive with the help of layouts, filters, social network analysis and the time bar.
+By configuring the data model to show different aspects of the Veris schema we can find new trends – a process made faster and more interactive with the help of automatic layouts, clever filters, social network analysis and the time bar.